girishpanchal0007/wf_2checkout/README.txt

 We have also added the custom payment success page.
 Once user will complete the payment, he will get redirected to that page.
+For this, You will need to enter success page URL into your 2checkout account.
 Admin can set the custom message for the payment success and payment failure.
 It will help admin to verify the payment details.